AboutBC/fantasy_football_ml/README.md

 # fantasy_football_ml
-A Fantasy Football Machine Learning Project
+A Fantasy Football Machine Learning Project.

+Documenting the learning process, plus the end project.
+This should be a full Machine Learning project by the end.
+This will also add documentation as necessary.